 - A documentary on the 2010 Antarctic Ice Marathon & 100k was nominated for an International Emmy Award

-- There have been 9 Antarctic Ice Marathons & 100k races to date
+- There have been eleven Antarctic Ice Marathon and twelve 100k races to date

 - It's impossible to predict winning times because weather conditions and terrain are variable from one year to the next

 - The men's marathon record of 3:34.47 was set by Petr Vabrousek (CZE) in 2013